 In 1554 St. Francis was appointed head of the Jesuits in Spain by St. Ignatius.
 After only two years, St. Francis was also given responsibility for missions in the East and West Indies.
 Every area that he went into was strengthened by his influence and benefited from his initiatives.
 During this period, he fostered education by starting colleges and schools, and he became chaplain to Charles V on whose council he had served prior to his entry into the priesthood.

 In 1565, his previous successes led him to Rome to serve as the General of the Jesuits.
 There he quickly gained the admiration of the public.
-Under his generalship the Society established its missions in Florida, New Spain and Peru, and greatly developed its internal structures.
+Under his generalship the Society established its missions in Florida, New Spain (northwestern Mexico and southern Arizona) and Peru, and greatly developed its internal structures.
 His concern that Jesuits were in danger of getting too involved in their work led him to introduce their daily hour-long meditation.
 Due to his changes and revitalization of the Society, he is sometimes called the “Second Founder of the Society of Jesus.”

 Death and Sainthood

 In 1571, St. Francis returned to Spain for one last visit which drew huge crowds.
-He died two days after his return to Rome.
+He died in 1572, two days after his return to Rome.

 St. Francis Borgia was beatified on November 23, 1624, by Pope Urban VIII, and canonized on June 20, 1670, by Pope Clement X. His feast is October 10.
 Many Catholics pray to him for protection from earthquakes.

 The New Advent Catholic Encyclopedia provides more detailed information on the life of St. Francis Borgia.